 - Lonely Planet Bhutan

-Much of Bhutan’s early history is re-told through the many stories that still used in Bhutanese society to this say.
+Much of Bhutan’s early history is re-told through the many stories used in Bhutanese society to this day.
 It is all about daring-do, tied together with supernatural powers that every Bhutanese child grows up knowing about.
-The oldest of which is that Guru Rinpoche arriving on a flying tiger (hence Tiger’s Nest Monastery).
+The oldest is Guru Rinpoche arriving on a flying tiger (hence Tiger’s Nest Monastery).
 Throw in demons, ghosts, angels and spirits, and you can see that walking around the various monasteries and temples of Bhutan will reveal such amazing stories!
 These are still widely believed and accepted as historical truth, and it’s best to just run with them rather than question the accuracy!

-What we do know, is that Tibetan Buddhism came to Bhutan in about the 9th Century, when many monks were forced to flee Tibet.
-The Drukpa Kagypa School of Buddhism was introduced in the 12th Century and remains in force to this day.
-Under Ngawanag Namgyal, Bhutan successfully defended itself against three invasions from Tibet in the 17th Century.
+We know that Tibetan Buddhism came to Bhutan in about the 9th Century when many monks were forced to flee Tibet.
+The Drukpa Kagypa School of Buddhism was introduced in the 12th Century and remains in force today.
+Under Ngawang Namgyal, Bhutan successfully defended itself against three invasions from Tibet in the 17th Century.
 He consolidated power (both religious and political – and combined the two), into essentially a Theocratic Government.
 Just so things didn’t deteriorate after his death, the authorities kept this secret for 54 years.

 Until about 1960 the tempo of life in the Great Himalayas continued much as it had for centuries.
 Long relatively undisturbed in their ways, Bhutanese traders carried cloth, spices, and grains across the mountain passes into Tibet and brought back salt, wool, and sometimes herds of yaks.
-The occupation of Tibet by China, however, necessarily pushed Bhutan toward ending its isolation; the event brought major changes to the way of living in those high regions, as military precautions were taken to guard against the potential danger of a Chinese incursion from Tibet.
+However, the occupation of Tibet by China necessarily pushed Bhutan toward ending its isolation; the event brought major changes to the way of living in those high regions, as military precautions were taken to guard against the potential danger of a Chinese incursion from Tibet.

 The main rivers from west to east are the Torsa (Amo), Wong (Raidak), Sankosh (Mo), and Manas.
 All the rivers flow southward from the Great Himalayas and join the Brahmaputra River in India.